Tsie23/AWS-re-Start-Journey/Tsie23.md

 Our team’s objective was to host a modern, secure website.
 My primary responsibility focused on the infrastructure delivery:

-Static Content Migration: I was tasked with migrating the website’s static assets onto AWS S3, ensuring the bucket was configured correctly for website hosting, complete with appropriate permissions (while adhering to the principle of least privilege, of course).
+* Static Content Migration: I was tasked with migrating the website’s static assets onto AWS S3, ensuring the bucket was configured correctly for website hosting, complete with appropriate permissions (while adhering to the principle of least privilege).

-Performance & Global Delivery: To achieve low-latency delivery, I implemented AWS CloudFront, configuring it to act as the Content Delivery Network (CDN) caching the S3 content globally.
-This provided crucial performance benefits and enhanced security.
+* Performance & Global Delivery: To achieve low-latency delivery, I implemented AWS CloudFront, configuring it to act as the Content Delivery Network (CDN) caching the S3 content globally.

-Backend Integration (DynamoDB): My most exciting task was setting up the basic backend infrastructure.
-We chose DynamoDB as our serverless, NoSQL database to handle simple interactions (like storing customer contact messages or simple product listings).
+* Backend Integration (DynamoDB): My most exciting task was setting up the basic backend infrastructure.
+We chose DynamoDB as our serverless, NoSQL database to handle simple interactions.
 This allowed me to integrate a fully managed database solution, proving the concept of a modern, scalable web architecture that is completely decoupled from traditional, stateful servers.

 This project was a revelation, showing me the real-world application of the modules we studied and cementing my passion for building out the reliable, scalable systems that power the digital landscape.

 ## Conclusion

-This document marks just the first milestone in a long and dedicated career in technology.
-The AWS re/Start program has equipped me not only with invaluable skills like working with VPCs and DynamoDB but, more importantly, with a robust methodology for approaching technical challenges and a deep appreciation for service delivery.
-The journey from a self-taught designer to a certified Cloud Practitioner is underway, and I am highly motivated to continue down the path of backend engineering and, ultimately, into the vital field of cybersecurity.
+This document marks a crucial milestone in a dedicated career in technology.
+The AWS re/Start program, built upon my solid self-taught foundation in MERN Stack and Python, has equipped me not only with invaluable skills like working with VPCs and DynamoDB but, more importantly, with a robust methodology for approaching technical challenges and a deep appreciation for service delivery.

+The journey from a high-level Service Consultant to a certified Cloud Practitioner is well underway.
+I am highly motivated to continue down the path of Backend Engineering to master system architecture, with the ultimate professional goal of specializing in the vital field of Cybersecurity.

+I am eager to contribute my unique blend of technical expertise and high-pressure service experience to a team focused on building secure and reliable solutions.
 I’m ready for the next challenge, eager to learn, and excited to build.

+## Connect With Me
 LinkedIn Profile: www.linkedin.com/in/kebaabetswe-sennelo-28226130
 Contact Details: ka.sennelo@gmail.com